-• Students requesting transfer credit may be

-- Once evaluation of the course(s) is complete, Delaware Tech will post all transferred courses to the student's Delaware Tech academic history/transcript. - Notification of accepted and/or declined courses will be sent to students via the Delaware Tech email system. - Students may inquire with the appropriate department chairperson about declined transfer courses. - Transfer credits may not be applied toward the residency requirements of the College. - Students may check with their department chairperson regarding time limits and applicability of transfer courses to program admission and completion.
+- Students requesting transfer credit may be required to provide supporting materials such as the course description(s) from the institution's catalog and/or course syllabus (syllabi) to complete the transcript evaluation. - Once evaluation of the course(s) is complete, Delaware Tech will post all transferred courses to the student's Delaware Tech academic history/transcript. - Notification of accepted and/or declined courses will be sent to students via the Delaware Tech email system. - Students may inquire with the appropriate department chairperson about declined transfer courses. - Transfer credits may not be applied toward the residency requirements of the College. - Students may check with their department chairperson regarding time limits and applicability of transfer courses to program admission and completion.
 Departmentally established time limits for transfer of courses will be available to students on the Delaware Tech web page. - Transfer credits for developmental courses will be accepted if the Delaware Tech department chairperson responsible for the developmental courses(s) approves the transfer course as equivalent to the Delaware Tech course(s).
-Transfer credit for a developmental course exempts relevant portions of the Accuplacer test. - Students transferring to Delaware Tech with a previously awarded associate, baccalaureate, master, or doctoral degree from a postsecondary institution accredited by a U.S. Department of Education approved regional accrediting association will receive advanced standing (transfer) credit for Composition (ENG 121), and for Critical Reading and Thinking (RDG 120).
+Transfer credit for a developmental course exempts relevant portions of the Accuplacer test. - Students transferring to Delaware Tech with a previously awarded associate, baccalaureate, master, or doctoral degree from a postsecondary institution accredited by a U.S.

+Department of Education approved regional accrediting association will receive advanced standing (transfer) credit for Composition (ENG 121), and for Critical Reading and Thinking (RDG 120).